jornh/amundsen/docs/installation.md

 ### Verify setup

-1. You can verify dummy data has been ingested into Neo4j by by visiting [`http://localhost:7474/browser/`](http://localhost:7474/browser/) and run `MATCH (n:Table) RETURN n LIMIT 25` in the query box.
+1. You can verify sample data has been ingested into Neo4j by by visiting [`http://localhost:7474/browser/`](http://localhost:7474/browser/) and run `MATCH (n:Table) RETURN n LIMIT 25` in the query box.
 You should see two tables:
    1. `hive.test_schema.test_table1`
    2. `dynamo.test_schema.test_table2`
 2. You can verify the data has been loaded into the metadataservice by visiting: